Skip to content

 • Favikon.com: Super easy favicon generator to use - upload images, crop them, and download them into PNG or ICO formats.
 The only disadvantage is that it supports only 16x16 pixel size.

 • Favicon.cc: Another simple tool to create and download favicons for various platforms.
-As the previous one, it enables you with PNG and ICO formats for downloading.
+Like the previous one, it enables you to download PNG and ICO formats for downloading.

 It’s also worth mentioning that a favicon should somehow represent your brand image and align with the overall look of your application.
 If you want your favicon to be word-based, avoid long namings and use just the first letter (or 1 to 3 characters) instead, as due to its small size, more words will not be visible.